Explainer: How Sri Lanka spiralled into crisis

 Register now for FREE unlimited access to Reuters.com

-COLOMBO, July 10 (Reuters) - Sri Lanka's economic crisis looks to have finally toppled President Gotabaya Rajapaksa.
+July 13 (Reuters) - Sri Lanka's economic crisis looks to have finally toppled President Gotabaya Rajapaksa.

-Rajapaksa has not commented directly but he plans to step down on July 13, the country's parliamentary speaker said on Saturday, bowing to intense pressure after a violent day of protests in which demonstrators stormed the president's official residence and set fire to the prime minister's home in Colombo. read more
+Rajapaksa fled the country early on Wednesday, likely headed to the Maldives, hours before he was to have left office.

-Anti-government protesters angry over power blackouts, shortages of basic goods and rising prices have long demanded that Rajapaksa steps down, but the retired military officer has for months resisted the demands, invoking emergency powers in an attempt to maintain control.
+The country's parliamentary speaker had said Rajapaksa would step down after violent protests on Saturday when demonstrators stormed the president's official residence and set fire to the prime minister's home in Colombo. read more

 Register now for FREE unlimited access to Reuters.com